 I wish I had done it sooner like my mate Don, but hey, I have started now.

 My Colour Scheme

 - Texture – Brown

 - Structure – Red

 - Timbre & Instrumental techniques – Dark Green

 When I chatted over the colours with a colleague we felt that we would want to use yellow the least as it is harder to read on the page.
 So we assigned that to lyrics, because let’s face it, not many of the set works have lyrics anyway.
 Context is black because that is what we write about the most and the other colours just flowed from there.
-I guess it doesn’t really matter what colour you use for what, but I just thought I would share that we did think it through.
+I guess it doesn’t really matter what colour you use for what.
+I just thought I would share that we did think it through.